 Weatherization has operated for 40 years and is the nation's largest single-resident, whole-house energy efficiency program.
 It's primary purpose, established by law, is "to increase the energy efficiency of dwellings owned or occupied by low-income persons, reduce their total residential energy expenditures, and improve their health and safety, especially low-income persons who are particularly vulnerable such as the elderly, the disabled, and children.”

-Weatherization as defined by the Weatherization Assistance Program (WAP) differs in many ways from what is commonly called "weatherizing your home."
+Weatherization differs in many ways from what is commonly referred to as "weatherizing your home."
 The latter involves low-cost improvements like adding weatherstripping to doors and windows to save energy.
-These measures made up the services WAP provided in its early years and are likely responsible for the program's name.
+These simple measures made up the services provided by Weatherization in the early years of the program and are likely responsible for the program's name.

-WAP serves low-income families free of charge and limits the amount of money that can be spent on any single residenc as determined by federal rules.
-(The average expenditure is $6,500.)
-As a result, only the most cost-effective measures are included in the upgrade of a particular home.
-This constant pressure for low-cost energy savings has become the trademark of weatherization and distinguishes it from the larger home retrofit industry.
+Weatherization serves low-income families free of charge and limits the amount of money that can be spent on any single residence as determined by federal rules—average expenditure on a home is $6,500.
+As a result, only the most cost-effective measures are included in the upgrade of a particular home, which has become the trademark of weatherization and distinguishes it from the larger home retrofit industry.

 Another distinguishing feature of weatherization is the attention to the overall health and safety of the clients being served and the weatherization providers.
 Many buildings receiving attention are old and in need of repair.
-Weatherization service providers check major energy systems to ensure there are no safety concerns for the occupants before any energy efficiency measures are installed.
+Weatherization service providers check the building envelope and major energy systems to ensure there are no safety concerns for the occupants before any energy efficiency measures are installed.

 Weatherization today comprises a comprehensive series of energy efficiency measures that are based on sophisticated analyses of individual homes.
-These analyses take the whole-house approach, which maximizes energy and dollar savings.
-Because of this rigorous approach and analyses backing it up, weatherization has become a leader in advancing home energy science and in helping spawn a new industry providing home energy efficiency services to the wider public.
+Because of this rigorous approach and analyses backing it up, WAP has become a leader in advancing home energy science and helping spawn a new industry by providing home energy efficiency services to the wider public.